rathboma/rathboma.github.com/_posts/2017-03-28-scala-concurrency-options.md

 Scala is a programming language that runs on the Java Virtual Machine (JVM).
 As such it has full access to the JVM's multi-threading capabilities.

-Unlike Java, Scala is not limited by default to Thread primitives for concurrency (although they are still an option), but there are a range of useful ways to do things in the background.
+Unlike Java, Scala is not limited by default to Threads for concurrency (although they are still an option), but there are a range of useful ways to do things in the background.

 ## Why Concurrency is Awesome with Scala

-[Scala](https://www.scala-lang.org/) is a functional programming language that aims to avoid [*side effects*](http://softwareengineering.stackexchange.com/questions/40297/what-is-a-side-effect) by encouraging you to use immutable variables (called 'values'), and data structures.
+[Scala](https://www.scala-lang.org/) is a functional programming language that aims to avoid [*side effects*](http://softwareengineering.stackexchange.com/questions/40297/what-is-a-side-effect) by encouraging you to use both immutable data structures, and values rather than variables.

-So by default in Scala when you build a list, array, string, or other object, that object is immutable and cannot be changed or updated.
+So by default when you build a `List`, `Map`, or `Case Class` in Scala it is immutable and cannot be changed (you can of course use mutable versions of these classes, or make your class values into variables).
+Likewise, if you use `val` instead of `var`, no re-assignment is possible.

-This might seem unrelated, but think about a thread which has been given a list of strings to process, perhaps each string is a website that needs crawling.
+Immutability might seem unrelated to threading, but think about a thread which has been given a list of strings to process, perhaps each string is a website that needs crawling.

 In the Java model, this list might be updated by other threads at the same time (adding / removing websites), so you need to make sure you either have a thread-safe list, or you safeguard access to it with the `protected` keyword or a Mutex.